Arkansas Homeschool Requirements Checklist

 - Deadline

-- August 15, or at least 14 days before beginning homeschooling if starting mid-year
+- August 15, or at least 5 school days before withdrawing the student if starting mid-year

 - How often